milxss/Boston_ANN/README.md

 # Boston-ANN
-This is ANN Boston house prices predicting model
+This is ANN Boston house prices predicting model.

-We used build-in sklearn dataset called load_Boston.
+We used a build-in sklearn dataset called load_Boston.